-Lauren has been our coach since 2015.
-Coming to us from the Simon Fraser University Rowing Club, she has been instrumental in creating an environment that respects our goals of being safe, respectful and welcoming.
-Experienced in teaching rowing to members of the public and having been part of a competitive team we appreciate Lauren's time in supporting our people as they become better at what they do.
+Audrey came to us from the Thunder Rowing Program operating from the University of British Columbia Boathouse.
+An engineering student, Audrey has been coaching our lessons and member program this past year.
+She has been instrumental in creating an environment that respects our goals of being safe, respectful and welcoming.
+Experienced in teaching rowing to both adults and youth and having been part of a competitive team we appreciate Audrey's time in supporting our people as they become better at what they do.
 She has been through the Learn To Row instruction process provided by Rowing BC.
-Professionally, Lauren is involved in risk management.

 Jessica's coaching career started at Lakeside School in Seattle after rowing at Boston University and with the Pocock Women's Masters rowing team in Seattle.
-Jessica is currently a Masters Coach at Vancouver Rowing Club and False Creek Rowing Club where she focuses on her passion for good technical rowing.
+Jessica is currently a Masters Coach at Vancouver Rowing Club and at times with False Creek Rowing Club where she focuses on her passion for good technical rowing.
 She is past Head Coach of Simon Fraser University Rowing located at Burnaby Lake.
 While in that role, she was selected for the the Rowing BC coach mentorship program.
-Jessica is in the final stages of receiving her RCA Coach Certification.
+Jessica has obtained her RCA Coach Certification.

 Jessica is one of our life members and we are pleased that she is able to assist us in maintaining a high level of competence in our rowing programming.
 In addition to coaching, Jessica is past Chair of Cascadia Masters Regatta for 2012 & 2013, past Co-Chair of the 2014 RCA Canadian Masters Rowing Championships and current Chair of the 2016 National Rowing Championships to be held at Burnaby Lake September 22 - 25.